Elemend/Builders-Wand/README.md

-# Builders-Wand-1.14 / 1.15 / 1.16
+# Builders-Wand - for Versions 1.14 / 1.15 / 1.16 / 1.17+
 An actual attempt at recreating of the Better Builder's Wand Mod as a Datapack.
-For Versions 1.14, 1.15 and 1.16.2
+For Versions 1.14, 1.15, 1.16 and 1.17

 This Datapack uses code from [**Minecraft Phi - Shared Utilities for Minecraft Datapacks**](https://github.com/MinecraftPhi/MinecraftPhi-modules).